Hannibal – Barcelona to Rome

 Paul Traynor, Custom Tour 2017

 The cycling routes, guides, food, wine and accommodation were all great.
 Such a memorable trip.
-I highly recommend bike odyssey
+I highly recommend bike odyssey.

 Sarah Armstrong, Hannibal 2017

 Thank you Max for being such an excellent guide during our Hannibal Tour.
-Your infectious enthusiasm was invaluable and the way you supported the whole group throughout each day was fabulous.
+Your infectious enthusiasm was invaluable and the way you supported the whole group each day was fabulous.
 I felt very safe with you as our tour leader during the first few days and appreciate your motivating and fun loving personality from the beginning to the end of the trip.
 And last but not least, your Spanish mints (with accompanying jingle) each morning were vital to a good start to the day.

 Megan Rigney, Hannibal 2017

-I felt that all the guides and their contributions were extraordinary all went over and above to ensure that we were in the right place, their individual and team contributions were excellent as was their personal skill sets all were able to walk the talk with no trouble.
+I felt that all the guides and their contributions were extraordinary.
+All went over and above to ensure that we were in the right place.
+Their individual and team contributions were excellent as was their personal skill sets.
+All were able to walk the talk with no trouble.

 Martyn Smith, Hannibal 2017

 The guides were amazing…..excellent in fact.
 Particular mention has to go to Mark.
 He is as solid and reliable and friendly as you could ever wish for.
-Nothing was too much for him – even with a stinking cold towards the end, he was ever present and friendly.
+Nothing was too much for him – he was ever present and friendly.
 The image of him at the top of Col Agnel in gale force words and horizontal rain, packing bikes into the trailer will stay with me for a long time.
+The other guides were all excellent and genuinely could not do enough.
+They made the trip very easy and all we had to do was concentrate on riding our bikes.

 Pat Marshall, Hannibal 2017